srijosh/Netflix-Clone-HTML-CSS/README.md

 ### Netflix Clone using HTML and CSS

-In this repository, I have prepared a Netflix Clone using HTML and CSS only.
+In this repository, I have prepared a Netflix UI Clone using HTML and CSS only.

 ### Site Preview :